belozierov/SwiftCoroutine/README.md

 Futures and promises are represented by the corresponding `CoFuture` class and its `CoPromise` subclass. `CoFuture` is a holder for a result that will be provided later.

 #### Main features
-- **Best performance**.
-It is much faster than most of other futures and promises implementations.
+- **Awaitable**.
+You can await the result inside the coroutine.
 - **Cancellable**.
 You can cancel the whole chain as well as handle it and complete the related actions.
-- **Awaitable**.
-You can await the result inside the coroutine.
 - **Combine-ready**.
 You can create `Publisher` from `CoFuture`, and vice versa make `CoFuture` a subscriber.

 Here is an example of `URLSession` extension to creating `CoFuture` for `URLSessionDataTask`.
 The example of using it with coroutines and `await()` is provided [here](#Usage).